macetini/As3Pong/README.md

 Robotlegs<br/>
 Swiftsuspenders<br/>

-Welcome back down to the memory lane :) ActionScript 3 experiment I made in 2014.<br/>
+Welcome back down to the memory lane :)

-Small Pong clone that utilizes the Robotlegs MVC pattern with Stage3D and Signals.<br/>
+ActionScript 3 experiment I made in 2014.
+Small Pong clone that utilizes the Robotlegs MVC pattern with Stage3D and Signals.

-Upgraded Harman Adobe Air (51.2.1.0) and switched it to Visual Studio Code.<br/>
+EDIT 2025: Upgraded Harman Adobe Air (51.2.1.0) and switched it to Visual Studio Code.<br/>

 Used source instead of precompiled libraries, as I tweaked a few things.